GitBrincie212/Apel-Mod/docs/Path Animators To Choose From.md

     .particleEffect(ParticleTypes.END_ROD)
     .build();
 ```
 **Disclaimer:** There may be lag during those videos.
-This lag is caused by the video itself, we apologise for this inconvinience that may be caused
+This lag is caused by the video itself, we apologize
-<br><br>
+for this inconvenience that may be caused<br><br>

 [Point Path Animator](../src/main/java/net/mcbrincie/apel/lib/animators/PointAnimator.java) the most beginner-friendly
 path animator out there, they define a point that the particle object is anchored to.
 They do not provide any motion to